edgar-sanchez-is/bash-shell/README.md

 To exit the shell, simply type `quit`.
 This will cause the shell to stop processing any more commands and will exit.

+To remove executable and object files, execute:

+    $ make clean

 ##### Directory Structure

 Directory   |   Description